lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

    update            // Update a specific instance delete            // Delete a specific instance
 ```
-The <resources> that can be created are:
+The &lt;resources&gt; that can be created are:
 ```javascript
    user
    group